tendermint/tendermint/spec/abci/abci.md

 application methods directly as Go method calls.

-When Tendermint and the ABCI application are run as separate processes, Tendermint opens maintains a connection over either a native socket protocol or gRPC.
+When Tendermint and the ABCI application are run as separate processes, Tendermint opens and maintains a connection over either a native socket protocol or gRPC.

 More details on managing state across connections can be found in the